 Are you/your partner happy to engage in penetrative sex?
 Who is going to be penetrating whom?
 Vaginally?
 Orally?
 Anally?
 Do you/they want barriers used for any of these?
 Do you/they prefer come to end up inside them, on them, in their hair, on the duvet, on the walls, or neatly packaged up inside a condom like a soggy Christmas gift?

 How are you going to avoid accidentally making a tiny copy of yourselves?
-Barriers are conventional for a first encounter, but it’s worth also worth discussing other methods for future reference.
+Barriers are conventional for a first encounter, but it’s worth discussing alternate methods for future reference.
 Oh, and have you actually got condoms?
-It’s much better to find out you haven’t before you need one.
+It’s hugely preferable to find out you haven’t prior to the moment when you need one.

 What do you/your partner self-identify as: dominant, submissive, switch, pet, performing seal, etc?
 What role will you be inhabiting when you play?
 Do the roles you’ve agreed on complement each other, or is there going to be some wrangling for control?

 Are there any activities you/your partner definitively do not enjoy?
 Are each of you comfortable with what you plan to do together?
-If you don’t like being anally fisted, now is an excellent time to mention this and save yourself from some awkwardness later on.
+If you don’t like being anally fisted, now is an excellent time to mention this and save yourself from future awkwardness.

 Is there anything which you/your partner are uncertain about, but wish to explore?
-Are there any significant mismatches between what you enjoy and what your partner enjoys?
-If they think they like something but aren’t convinced, are you going to explore it today, or stick it on the to-do list for another time?
+If one of you might like something but isn’t entirely convinced, are you going to explore that funhouse today or stick it on the to-do list for another time?

 Marks And Bruises